anshhh1269-cmd/StepSpark/JOURNAL.md

 _Time spent: 5.0h_

-well i started this project two days ago... and basically i've created sketches in my nb and tried to solve it through many drawings and created files in onshape for seperate parts like the spring and the motor, as well as the bottom and top panel. moreover, im trying to also research on how i can make this project in obvi less money and more better. hoping it goes well, although, ngl for these simple parts i took bit too much time but ill try to improve.
+well i started this project two days ago... and basically i've created sketches in my nb and tried to solve it through many drawings and created files in onshape for seperate parts like the spring and the motor, as well as the bottom and top panel. moreover, im trying to also research on how i can make this project in obvi less money and more better. hoping it goes well, although, ngl for these simple parts i took bit too much time but ill try to improve. these cylinders are basically the springs used in the project and im also learning onshape side by side.

 ![Screenshot 2026-02-06 201150](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6OTkyMzIsInB1ciI6ImJsb2JfaWQifX0=--e8df736d9bc4bc21d5fac08e81687b1fe937b86d/Screenshot%202026-02-06%20201150.png)

 # 2/11/2026 - Built all Part Studios

-_Time spent: 6.5h_
+_Time spent: 6.0h_

 hii..after doing the first part studio the others seemed easy i have done part studios for resistor, capacitor, everything except wires which seems a little tough right now. also i did this a bit faster for all the components in less than 6 hours so that's a plus point...also a bad thing was i havent figured out the wiring at all yet which should be the main thing, so beatin myself over it :(

+things that troubled me adding to the wiring was the mate connectors which were a little hard to figure out first but after some time i did get the hand of it.

 ![Screenshot 2026-02-11 193732](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6MTAyMjIwLCJwdXIiOiJibG9iX2lkIn19--b8f1d6e0767cbfa00aa2dfe500752adf0fb69372/Screenshot%202026-02-11%20193732.png)